 Our portable digital x-ray machine allows us to do vetting x rays which may be required by yourself or your insurers even if the horse cannot be brought to the clinic.

 - Feet, fetlocks and hocks

-The costs for these are in addition to the five stage veterinary fee.
+The costs for these are in addition to any vetting fee.

-To book one of our Vets to perform a vetting on a prospective new horse, please call our reception team who will be more that happy to arrange it for you.
-We can usually arrange for it to be done within a couple of days.
-You will need to provide us with details for yourself, the vendor, the horse and the location, along with payment details if you are not one of our regular clients.
+We can usually arrange a vetting to be completed within a couple of days.
+You will need to provide us with details for yourself, the current owner, the horse and the location, along with payment details if you are not one of our regular clients.